Implied Volatility Surging for Arbutus Biopharma (ABUS) Stock Options

 What do the Analysts Think?

 Clearly, options traders are pricing in a big move for Arbutus Biopharma shares, but what is the fundamental picture for the company?
 Currently, Arbutus Biopharma is a Zacks Rank #4 (Sell) in the Medical - Biomedical and Genetics industry that ranks in the Bottom 17% of our Zacks Industry Rank.
-Over the last 60 days, one analyst has increased the earnings estimates for the current quarter, while two have dropped their estimates.
-The net effect has taken our Zacks Consensus Estimate for the current quarter from a loss of 20 cents per share to a loss of 24 cents in that period.
+Over the last 60 days, one analysts have increased their earnings estimates for the current quarter, while two have dropped their estimates.
+The net effect has taken our Zacks Consensus Estimate for the current quarter from a loss of 20 cents per shareto a loss of 24 cents in that period.

 Given the way analysts feel about Arbutus Biopharma right now, this huge implied volatility could mean there’s a trade developing.
 Oftentimes, options traders look for options with high levels of implied volatility to sell premium.
 This is a strategy many seasoned traders use because it captures decay.
 At expiration, the hope for these traders is that the underlying stock does not move as much as originally expected.